caeltarifa/kubernetes-mastery/README.md

 docker version
 ```

-## 2. Install Kubernetes on a Linux Ubuntu machine and verify its installation:
+## 2. Install Kubernetes on a Ubuntu:AWS Lightsail machine and verify its installation:

 #### Update the system packages:
 ```bash